How to Transfer Property Ownership in Pakistan: Step-by-Step Guide

 Here is the list of documents required for property transfer in the name of legal heirs:

-• Death Certificate of deceased.
+• Death Certificate of the deceased.

 • Legal Heirs-ship Certificate (Issued by a Court of Law or Nadra)